 So with the cost of building a float tank at only $2,500-$3,000, the DIY route used to be the most affordable option.
 However, the invention of the Float Tent changed all of that drastically.

-Now, you can own a float tank for under $2,000 and have it shipped anywhere in the world for relatively nothing.
+Now, you can own a float tank for around $2,000 and have it shipped anywhere in the world for relatively nothing.
 This is a big game changer and largely why our Kickstarter back in April of 2014 did so well.

 Though there still are reasons you may consider building over buying.
 Let's cover them below:

-The Pros of DIY sensory deprivation tanks:
+The Pros of a DIY Float Tank

 Basically, if you are a handy builder type you may enjoy the process of crafting your own tank just how you like it.
 You could could make it bigger, or smaller, or do a killer outer design.
 You could make it match your float room perfectly.
 All sorts of ideas come to mind.